How Long Should You Wait for an Interview When the Hiring Manager is Late?

 Inflated Ego

-Some users said it might highlight a manager’s inflated sense of self-import.
+Some users said being late might highlight a manager’s inflated sense of self-import.

 “I honestly believe that people have subconsciously come to feel like being late (in a professional setting) makes them seem important or busy,” said one user.